klroth/Getting-CleaningData_Coursera/CodeBook.md

 **SubjectNumber:** the number identifying the research subject performing the activity; a factor with 30 levels (1-30)

-**Avg_meanAccelerometerBodyTime-Xaxis:** the average mean time of the body acceleration signal along the X axis
+**Avg_meanAccelerometerBodyTime-Xaxis:** the average mean time of the Accelerometer body acceleration signal along the X axis

-**Avg_meanAccelerometerBodyTime-Yaxis:** the average mean time of the body acceleration signal along the Y axis
+**Avg_meanAccelerometerBodyTime-Yaxis:** the average mean time of the Accelerometer body acceleration signal along the Y axis

-**Avg_meanAccelerometerBodyTime-Zaxis:** the average mean time of the body acceleration signal along the Z axis
+**Avg_meanAccelerometerBodyTime-Zaxis:** the average mean time of the Accelerometer body acceleration signal along the Z axis

-**Avg_stdAccelerometerBodyTime-Xaxis:** the average std of time of the body acceleration signal along the X axis
+**Avg_stdAccelerometerBodyTime-Xaxis:** the average std of time of the Accelerometer body acceleration signal along the X axis

-**Avg_stdAccelerometerBodyTime-Yaxis:** the average std of time of the body acceleration signal along the Y axis
+**Avg_stdAccelerometerBodyTime-Yaxis:** the average std of time of the Accelerometer body acceleration signal along the Y axis

-**Avg_stdAccelerometerBodyTime-Zaxis:** the average std of time of the body acceleration signal along the Z axis
+**Avg_stdAccelerometerBodyTime-Zaxis:** the average std of time of the Accelerometer body acceleration signal along the Z axis

-**Avg_meanAccelerometerGravityTime-Xaxis:** the average mean time of the gravity acceleration signal along the X axis
+**Avg_meanAccelerometerGravityTime-Xaxis:** the average mean time of the Accelerometer gravity acceleration signal along the X axis

-**Avg_meanAccelerometerGravityTime-Yaxis:** the average mean time of the gravity acceleration signal along the Y axis
+**Avg_meanAccelerometerGravityTime-Yaxis:** the average mean time of the Accelerometer gravity acceleration signal along the Y axis

-**Avg_meanAccelerometerGravityTime-Zaxis:** the average mean time of the gravity acceleration signal along the Z axis
+**Avg_meanAccelerometerGravityTime-Zaxis:** the average mean time of the Accelerometer gravity acceleration signal along the Z axis

-**Avg_stdAccelerometerGravityTime-Xaxis:** the average std of time of the gravity acceleration signal along the X axis
+**Avg_stdAccelerometerGravityTime-Xaxis:** the average std of time of the Accelerometer gravity acceleration signal along the X axis

-**Avg_stdAccelerometerGravityTime-Yaxis:** the average std of time of the gravity acceleration signal along the Y axis
+**Avg_stdAccelerometerGravityTime-Yaxis:** the average std of time of the Accelerometer gravity acceleration signal along the Y axis

-**Avg_stdAccelerometerGravityTime-Zaxis:** the average std of time of the gravity acceleration signal along the Z axis
+**Avg_stdAccelerometerGravityTime-Zaxis:** the average std of time of the Accelerometer gravity acceleration signal along the Z axis

-**Avg_meanAccelerometerBodyJerkTime-Xaxis:** the average mean time of the body linear acceleration along the X axis
+**Avg_meanAccelerometerBodyJerkTime-Xaxis:** the average mean time of the Accelerometer body linear acceleration along the X axis

-**Avg_meanAccelerometerBodyJerkTime-Yaxis:** the average mean time of the body linear acceleration along the Y axis
+**Avg_meanAccelerometerBodyJerkTime-Yaxis:** the average mean time of the Accelerometer body linear acceleration along the Y axis

-**Avg_meanAccelerometerBodyJerkTime-Zaxis:** the average mean time of the body linear acceleration along the Z axis
+**Avg_meanAccelerometerBodyJerkTime-Zaxis:** the average mean time of the Accelerometer body linear acceleration along the Z axis

-**Avg_stdAccelerometerBodyJerkTime-Xaxis:** the average std of time of the body linear acceleration along the X axis
+**Avg_stdAccelerometerBodyJerkTime-Xaxis:** the average std of time of the Accelerometer body linear acceleration along the X axis

-**Avg_stdAccelerometerBodyJerkTime-Yaxis:** the average std of time of the body linear acceleration along the Y axis
+**Avg_stdAccelerometerBodyJerkTime-Yaxis:** the average std of time of the Accelerometer body linear acceleration along the Y axis

-**Avg_stdAccelerometerBodyJerkTime-Zaxis:** the average std of time of the body linear acceleration along the Z axis
+**Avg_stdAccelerometerBodyJerkTime-Zaxis:** the average std of time of the Accelerometer body linear acceleration along the Z axis

-**Avg_meanGyroscopeBodyTime-Xaxis:**
+**Avg_meanGyroscopeBodyTime-Xaxis:** the average mean time of the Gyroscope body acceleration signal along the X axis

-**Avg_meanGyroscopeBodyTime-Yaxis:**
+**Avg_meanGyroscopeBodyTime-Yaxis:** the average mean time of the Gyroscope body acceleration signal along the Y axis

-**Avg_meanGyroscopeBodyTime-Zaxis:**
+**Avg_meanGyroscopeBodyTime-Zaxis:** the average mean time of the Gyroscope body acceleration signal along the Z axis

-**Avg_stdGyroscopeBodyTime-Xaxis:**
+**Avg_stdGyroscopeBodyTime-Xaxis:** the average std of time of the Gyroscope body acceleration signal along the X axis

-**Avg_stdGyroscopeBodyTime-Yaxis:**
+**Avg_stdGyroscopeBodyTime-Yaxis:** the average std of time of the Gyroscope body acceleration signal along the Y axis

-**Avg_stdGyroscopeBodyTime-Zaxis:**
+**Avg_stdGyroscopeBodyTime-Zaxis:** the average std of time of the Gyroscope body acceleration signal along the Z axis

 **Avg_meanGyroscopeBodyJerkTime-Xaxis:** the average mean time of the angular velocity along the X axis